egeromin/Reinforce.jl/docs/TicTacToeExperiments.md

 - if playing against random player, get lower number of non-losses than against slightly clever player.
 - but, much lower number of wins.

+Update:

+- with self-play, get much better results against the random player (0 losses)
+- AND can win against the slightly clever player (0 losses)
+- How does it perform against a perfect player?